8th Sunday after Pentecost

 This Sunday in Worship

-And now, as we are excitedly making our way slowly and carefully out of a global pandemic, may we never forget to remember … God does God’s best work in moments like this.
+And now, as always, during these strange, uncertain, but hopeful days, remember … God does God’s best work in moments like this.

 Dr. Charles (Chuck) W. Wilson II